-Utmost International Ireland Limited ("UIIL") is a dormant company and will be dissolved during 2023.
+Utmost International Ireland Limited ("UIIL") was a dormant company which was dissolved on 11 March 2024.

 SYSTEM OF GOVERNANCE

 The UHIL Board of Directors in seeking to apply best practice in corporate governance periodically establishes Committees to help it discharge its responsibilities in respect of the regulated entities within the UHIL Group.
 The Directors are satisfied that there is sufficient oversight of the Group's activities through the establishment of Audit Committees and other Board Committees by its principal subsidiary undertakings, such that Committees are not also required at the UHIL level.